HLR/DomiKnowS/developer/KNOWLEDGE.md

 ### Access the nodes

  All the sub-`Graphs` and `Concept` instances can be retrieved from a graph (or sub-graph) with a (relative) pathname.
- For example, to retrieve `people` from the above example, one can do `graph['sub/people']` or `sub_graph['people']`.
+ For example, to retrieve `people` from the above example, one can do `graph['sub/people']` \pk{??sub?} or `sub_graph['people']`.

 ## Constraints

 The constraints are collected from three sources:

-- **logical constraints** - main source of constraint in the system,
+- **logical expressions** - main source of constraint in the system,
-- **knowledge graph** - definitions in the graph (already described, e.g. parent-child relations, etc.)
+- **graph declaration** - definitions in the graph (the relationships declared in the graph, e.g. parent-child relations, etc.)
 - **ontology (OWL file)** - alternative source of knowledge, provided as url to OWL file in the ontology graph.

 ### Logical Constraints (LC)

-The foundational element of a logical constraint is the definition of its **predicates**.
-A predicate is constructed using the name of a concept or a relation from the pre-defined graph, and it includes the name of a variable.
+The basic elements of a logical constraint are its **predicates**.
+A predicate is constructed using the name of a concept or a relation from the declared graph, and it includes the name of a variable.
 This variable name is utilized to identify the set of entities pertinent to the current predicate.
 In DomiKnows, these entities are referred to as **candidates**.
 The purpose of a predicate is to evaluate whether a candidate is positively classified by the given concept or relation.

-If the variable is not explicitly specified in the predicate, then the default variable name will be used.
+If the variable is not explicitly specified in the predicate, then \pk{the: what is the default? maybe just "a default?"} default variable name will be used.
 This is usually used when the variable is not referred in the other parts of the logical constraint.

-By default, the variable in the predicate is associated with all candidates from the data, which are identified by searching the data of the parent 'data node' of the concept or relation used to define the predicate.
+By default, the variable in the predicate \pk{ is associated with all candidates from the data: ??}, which are identified by searching the data of the parent 'data node' of the concept or relation used to define the predicate.
 This default can be modified by specifying the quantifier in the predicate (using 'path').
 The quantifier defines the search criteria for selecting the candidates from the data.
 It employs definitions of paths through the graph to identify the candidates for the predicate.
 These paths can be augmented with tests checking values of specified properties of the nodes in the path.
-If multiple paths are defined, then the candidates are selected from the intersection of the candidates from each path.
+If multiple paths are defined, then the candidates are selected from the intersection of the candidates from each path. \pk{rel_pair_phrase1: from where this came? in this introduced before?}

 This is the simple example of the logical constraint: